The Rideau Canal, opened in 1832, is the oldest continuously operated canal system in North

 from Montréal, up the Ottawa River to the Rideau Falls, up the

-Rideau River to its source in the Rideau Lakes, down through the lower Rideau lakes into the Gananoque River system (which is where the central Rideau lakes flowed to at that time), to the St. Lawrence at Gananoque and then up the St. Lawrence River to Kingston, the outlet of the Cataraqui River.
+Rideau River to its source in the Rideau Lakes, down through the lower Rideau lakes into the Gananoque River system (which is where the central Rideau lakes flowed to at that time), to the St. Lawrence at Gananoque.
+The route to Kingston as we know it today was non-navigable (there was no direct connection between the southern Rideau lakes and the Cataraqui River), Lt.
+French had to get to Kingston by paddling up the St. Lawrence River.

 During the war of 1812, naval strength